-How to Make Sushi at Home (It's Easier Than You Think!)
+How to Make Sushi at Home (It's So Much Easier Than You Think!)

 Get our food editor's tips for rolling like a pro.

-Use a fan to quickly cool down your rice as you fold in your seasoned vinegar.
+Use a fan to quickly cool down your rice as you fold in the seasoned vinegar.
 Rice that is too hot when assembling your rolls will steam the nori and mess with the final texture of the roll.
 But the fan isn't a piece of specialist equipment—you really can use anything you have on hand, from a stiff placemat to a folded newspaper.

 Kids and adults alike will love the combination of warm sweet-sour rice, creamy avocado, and crunchy cucumbers and carrots in these simple vegetarian maki rolls.